Cook2LTL: Translating Cooking Recipes to LTL Formulae using Large Language Models: RELATED WORK

 \section{RELATED WORK}

 \textbf{Robotic Cooking:} Cooking has been an important means of studying action understanding~\citep{poeticon,yang2015robot,pastra2012minimalist,beetz2011robotic}.
-The EU project POETICON~\citep{poeticon} viewed cognitive systems as a set of languages \{natural, vision, motor\} and integrated these languages towards understanding cooking actions.
-Following this point of view,~\citet{yang2015robot} processed YouTube videos using Convolutional Neural Networks (CNNs) and a grammatical approach~\citep{pastra2012minimalist} to produce parse trees that could be used for generating cooking actions.
+The EU project POETICON~\citep{poeticon} viewed cognitive systems as a set of languages \{natural, visual, motoric\} and integrated these languages towards understanding cooking actions.
+Along these lines,~\citet{yang2015robot} processed YouTube videos using Convolutional Neural Networks (CNNs) and a grammatical approach~\citep{pastra2012minimalist} to produce parse trees that could be used for generating cooking actions.
 A few works have built end-to-end cooking systems that implement textual recipes on real robots~\citep{bollini2013interpreting,beetz2011robotic}, but are restricted to completing a roughly specific task (e.g., baking~\citep{bollini2013interpreting}, and making pancakes~\citep{beetz2011robotic}) and hence can only deal with a limited subset of recipes.
 On the other hand, more versatile commercial solutions (e.g., the Moley kitchen~\citep{moley}) are expensive and to the best of our knowledge cannot handle unseen recipes in real time.

 Although our approach has not been applied on a real-world hardware platform, our AI2-THOR simulation~\citep{kolve2017ai2} in Sec.~\ref{sec:results} demonstrates its transferability to a real robot while allowing the system to adapt to new recipes.